oslo-project/oauth2/CONTRIBUTING.md

 ## Contributing to the docs

-We welcome all contributions to the docs, especially grammar fixes.
+We welcome all contributions to the docs.
 Oslo uses [Malta](https://malta-cli.pages.dev) for generating documentation sites.
 All pages are markdown files located in the `docs/pages` directory.
 Make sure to update `malta.config.json` if you need a page to appear in the sidebar.

+For large scale changes, please open a new issue before creating a pull request.

 ## Contributing to the source code